Russian Police Detain Dozens Of Opposition Deputies At Forum - UrduPoint

 Many of the conference participants did not wear masks, while some were members of an organisation whose work had been declared "undesirable," police said.

+The municipal forum -- the first of its kind -- was organised by United Democrats, another project backed by Khodorkovsky, Pivovarov said.

-He noted that authorities appeared to look for a pretext to interrupt an opposition event.
+The authorities had appeared to look for a pretext to interrupt an opposition event, he said.

+A number of the detained activists said Saturday evening they had been released but ordered to appear in court at a later stage.

+Kara-Murza said he had been freed, adding that a probe had been opened into the work of an undesirable organisation.

-Khodorkovsky's Open Russia was banned in Russia in 2017 in line with a controversial law that targets foreign groups accused of political meddling.
+Khodorkovsky's Open Russia was banned in Russia in 2017 in line with a controversial law targeting foreign groups accused of political meddling.

-Entities put on the "undesirable" list are banned from issuing any publications in Russia, while people cooperating with them could be hit with fines, jail time and Russian entry bans.
+People cooperating with "undesirable" entities could be hit with fines and Russian entry bans.

 Khodorkovsky, who owned the oil giant Yukos before he was convicted in two controversial cases and spent a decade behind bars, now lives abroad.